Sawanrajkk/Automated_Attendance_System/README.md

 Camera Initialization: It then opens the computer’s camera and tries to capture an image.

 Face Detection: The program converts this image to grayscale and uses the face detection model to check if any faces are present in the image.
-If it detects a face, it assumes the student is present and saves the image with a filename based on the student’s ID and date.
+If it detects a face, it will match the face from the preuploaded image in the file if it is there in the file it mark present and saves the image with a filename based on the student’s ID and date.
 If no face is detected, it assumes the student is absent.

 Recording Attendance: The program then writes the student’s details (name, ID, date, attendance status, and image location) into the day’s attendance file.